kolesarm/RDHonest/readme.md

 ## Installation

-You can install the package manually by downloading the source code here, or using the function `install_github()` from the `devtools` package:
+You can install the current development version of the package by downloading the source code here, or using the  `install_github()` function:

 ```
-install.packages("devtools") ## if devtools package not installed
+install.packages("remotes") # if not installed
-devtools::install_github("kolesarm/RDHonest")
+remotes::install_github("kolesarm/RDHonest")
 ```